learn-good/mlp_viz/README.md

 # mlp_viz
-Visualizing a multilayer perceptron for logistic regression and simple linear regression
+Visualizing a multilayer perceptron for simple linear regression and classification

 Inspired by Andrej Karpathy's micrograd